 We both attended New Tribes Bible Institute after High School to develop a deeper understanding of Scripture.
 In preparation to serve overseas, Cody then went to school for aviation maintenance and Beka pursued medical training.
 We got married in 2013 and lived in Sanford, FL, working to build a firm foundation for our family and saving up for missionary training.
 Cody worked as an aircraft mechanic at the Sanford airport and Beka worked on an ambulance and on Volusia County’s Sheriff/Aeromedical helicopter.
 We graduated from New Tribes Mission's Training Center for Cross-Cultural Ministry in Missouri, then Cody completed missionary flight training with Moody Aviation in Spokane while Beka worked on a critical care helicopter/fixed-wing servicing Central Washington.

-We just completed aviation orientation with Ethnos360 Aviation in May 2020.
+We completed aviation orientation with Ethnos360 Aviation in May 2020.
 While we were there, we received training in aircraft maintenance, advanced mountain flying and short-field landings.
-We are now in serving with Ethnos360 Aviation in Papua New Guinea.
+We are now serving with Ethnos360 Aviation in Papua New Guinea.